zanemilo/Dijjon/README.md

 ## Major Change Log

 <ul>
+    <li>Refactored import statements to avoid circular imports:
+    All imports now delegated to main
+    <li>Implemented a new `Quest` class to handle quest
+    management and dynamic task execution.
+(6/14/2025)
+    Minor narrative flow required to be fully functional.
     <li>Refactored codebase to align with better practices
     for directory design flow.
+(11/2/2024)
-See refactor below.
-(11/2/2024) main is functional after merging with Master.
+    main is functional after merging with Master.
     <li>Created base level unit tests, plans to expand and
     automate (9/15/2024)